What PTE Academic score will I need to study in the UK?

 To secure a student visa and attend a UK university, you’ll need to prove you have the English speaking, reading, writing and listening skills needed to succeed in your studies.

-The PTE Academic is accepted by 99% of universities across the UK.
+The PTE Academic English test is accepted by 99% of universities across the UK.

 Still, each has slightly different entry requirements.
-But as a general UK government rule, for programmes below degree level – such as a foundation programme – you will need to demonstrate a CEFR B1 level of English.
-For programmes at degree level and above, you will need to demonstrate CEFR B2 level of English.
+But as a general UK government rule, for programs below degree level – such as a foundation program – you will need to demonstrate a CEFR B1 level of English.
+For programs at degree level and above, you will need to demonstrate CEFR B2 level of English.

 How does PTE Academic scoring work?